massander/KubernetesDemo/README.md

 Linux host with root access.

-Packages:
+Installed following packages:

 - `qemu-kvm` – Machine emulator and virtualizer
 - `libvirt` – Includes the libvirtd server exporting the virtualization support
 - `vagrant` - Utility for building and maintaining portable virtual software development environments
+- `vagrant-libvirt` - Plugin for vagrant to communicate with libvirt
 - `ansible` - Provisioning, configuration management, and application-deployment tool enabling infrastructure as code
-- `packer` - Tool for creating identical machine images for multiple platforms from a single source configuration

 Optional: